nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/canaryrolloutfailed.md

 ```

 The error above indicates not enough CPU available in the cluster to schedule the TE pod.
-We suspect that the performed change might have bumped the CPU requests which was fine for the first two databases but eventually the cluster capacity was exhausted.
+This could mean that the performed change has bumped the CPU requests which was fine for the first two databases but eventually the cluster capacity was exhausted.

 #### Inspect service tier change